SSWConsulting/SSW.Rules.Content/rules/screenshots-avoid-walls-of-text/rule.md

 :::

 ::: info
-See more details on [how to configure balloons branding in Fullshot and Snagit](/screenshots-add-branding).
+See more details on [how to configure balloons' branding in Fullshot and Snagit](/screenshots-add-branding).
 :::

 ### Tip #3: Be aware not to overuse balloons!